This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to breastfeed your twins:

 Bring 1 baby to each of your breasts.
-Hold each baby's head to help him latch onto your breast.
+Hold each baby's head to help him or her latch onto your breast.
 Bring each baby's lower lip to the areola (dark area around the nipple) first.
-Each baby should have as much of an areola in his mouth as he is able to get.
-Once each baby is latched on, you should feel as if he will not separate from the breast easily.
-Allow each baby to breastfeed for as long as he is able.
+Each baby should have as much of an areola in his or her mouth as he or she is able to get.
+When each baby is latched on, you should feel as if he or she will not separate from the breast easily.
+Allow each baby to breastfeed for as long as he or she is able.
 Do not set any time limits for how long each baby should feed.

 How often to breastfeed your twins: